Faithful Squashed Entanglement: Results

 \textbf{Quantum Merlin-Arthur games with multiple Merlins:} A final application of the Theorem concerns quantum Merlin-Arthur games.
 The class $\QMA$ can be considered the quantum analogue of $\NP$ and is formed by all languages that can be decided in quantum polynomial-time by a verifier who is given a quantum system of polynomially many qubits as a proof (see e.g.\ \cite{Wat08}).
 It is natural to ask how robust this definition is.
 A few results are known in this direction: For example, it is possible to amplify the soundness and completeness parameters to exponential accuracy, even without enlarging the proof size \cite{MW05}.
 Also, the class does not change if we allow a first round of logarithmic-sized quantum communication from the verifier to the prover \cite{BSW10}.

-From Corollary~\ref{monogamy} we get a new characterisation of $\QMA$, which at first sight might appear to be strictly more powerful: We show $\QMA$ to be equal to the class of languages that can be decided in polynomial time by a verifier who is given a constant number $k$ of unentangled proofs and can measure them using any quantum polynomial-time implementable LOCC protocol (among the $k$ proofs).
-This answers an open question of Aaronson \textit{et al.} \cite{ABDFS08}.
-We hope this characterisation of $\QMA$ shows useful in devising new $\QMA$ verifying systems.
+From Corollary~\ref{monogamy} we get a new characterisation of $\QMA$, which at first sight might appear to be strictly more powerful: We show $\QMA$ to be equal to the class of languages that can be decided in polynomial time by a verifier who is given a constant number $k$ of unentangled proofs and can measure them using any quantum polynomial-time implementable one-way LOCC protocol (among the $k$ proofs).
+We hope this characterisation of $\QMA$ shows useful in devising new $\QMA$ verifying protocols.

 In order to formalise our result we consider the classes $\QMA_{\Mclass}(k)_{m,s,c}$, defined in analogy to $\QMA$ as follows \cite{KMY03, ABDFS08, HM10}: \begin{definition} A language $L$ is in $\QMA_{\Mclass}(k)_{m, s, c}$ if for every input $x \in \{ 0, 1\}^{n}$ there exists a poly-time implementable two outcome measurement $\{ M_x, \id - M_x \}$ from the class $\Mclass$ such that \begin{itemize} \item \textbf{Completeness:} If $x \in L$, there exist $k$ witnesses $\ket{\psi_1},...,\ket{\psi_k}$, each of $m$ qubits, such that